 Function Procedures

-You can make a function procedure in modules, classes, objects, and traits.
-Function procedures are private.
-They can be called only by other code in the same container (class, object, or trait), or module if not in one of these containers.
+You can use Function in modules, classes, objects, and traits.
+It has private member access.
+Thus, it can be called only by other code in the same (1) class, (2) object, (3) trait, or (4) module.

 Declaration syntax